GovTechSG/registry-contract/gateway/README.md

 Start the Ethereum network (eg. Parity or Ganache), and make sure the ABI (`Registry.json`) is available at `../build/contracts/Registry.json`.

+Expect TypeScript errors with Web3: tsc complains, but it will still work.
+Web3 has awful type definitions.

 ```
 yarn